Avais03/Avais03/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new mathematical patterns.\
-🎓 &nbsp;I'm currently studying Computer Science and Mathematics at the Moscow Institute of Phisics and Technologies (MIPT).\
+🎓 &nbsp;I'm currently studying at the Moscow Institute of Phisics and Technologies (MIPT).\
 🌱 &nbsp;I'm on track for learning Aplied Mathematics and Computer Science.
 <!-- 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\ -->
 <!-- ✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\ -->